Cedar Falls, Iowa: Library

 The Cedar Falls Public Library is housed in the Adele Whitenach Davis building located at 524 Main Street.
 The 47,000 square foot (4,400 m^{2}) structure, designed by Struxture Architects, replaced the Carniege-Dayton building in early 2004.
 As of the 2016 fiscal year, the library's holdings included approximately 8,000 audio materials, 12,000 video materials, and 104,000 books and periodicals, for a total of approximately 124,000 items.
 Patrons made 245,000 visits to take advantage of circulation services, adult, teen, and youth programming.
 Circulation of library materials for the fiscal year 2016 was 543,134.
 The library also provides public access to more than 30 public computers that provide internet access, office software suites, high-resolution color printing, Wi-Fi, and games.
 The library offers digital loaning through Libby, Hoopla, and other platforms.

 The mission of the Cedar Falls Public Library is to promote literacy and provide open access to resources that facilitate lifelong learning.
 The library is a member of the Cedar Valley Library Consortium.
 Cedar Falls Public Library shares an Integrated Library System (SirsiDynix Symphony) with the Waterloo Public Library.
 Library management is provided by Kelly Stern, Director of the Cedar Falls Public Library.

 Historical Society

 The Cedar Falls Historical Society has its offices in the Victorian Home and Carriage House Museum.
 It preserves Cedar Falls' history through its five museums, collections, archives, and public programs.
 The society also operates the Cedar Falls Ice House, Little Red Schoolhouse, and Behrens-Rapp Station.

 Retail

 The city's major shopping mall is College Square Mall, built in 1969.
+The shopping mall was purchased by the family of John Davis and will be renamed The Mall at College Square.